Lumi-supercomputer/LUMI-training-materials/docs/4day-evolving/notes_2_07_LUMI_Software_Stacks.md

         and only one CPU socket, and another feature which is relatively new: the option to use a **partly coherent fully unified memory** space between the CPU and GPUs, though of course very NUMA.
-This is a feature that has previously only been seen in some clusters with NVIDIA P100 and V100 GPUs and IBM Power 8 and 9 CPUs used for some USA pre-exascale systems, and of course in Apple Silicon M-series but then without the NUMA character (except maybe for the Ultra version that consists of two dies).
+This is a feature that has previously only been seen in some clusters with NVIDIA P100 and V100 GPUs and IBM Power 8 and 9 CPUs used for some USA pre-exascale systems, and is also rumoured to be in the Apple Silicon M-series but then without the NUMA character (except maybe for the Ultra version that consists of two dies).
-    3. LUMI is also **inhomogeneous** because some nodes have zen2 processors while the two main compute partitions have zen3-based CPUs, and the compute GPU nodes have AMD GPUs while the visualisation nodes have NVIDIA GPUs.
+    3. LUMI is also **inhomogeneous** because some nodes have zen2 processors while the two main compute partitions have zen3-based CPUs, and the compute GPU nodes have AMD compute GPUs while the visualisation nodes have NVIDIA rendering GPUs.

     Given the novel interconnect and GPU we do expect that both system and application software will be immature at first and **evolve quickly**, hence we needed a setup that enables us